mqueiroz1995/mqueiroz1995.github.io/_posts/2024-11-20-beyond-android-engineering-problems.md

 [^1]: In the 50s I would never have said that Von Neumann's architecture would be as useful as it is today.
 Also, in my college classes in 2015ish, I would never have said ML would be as useful and generalized as it is today.

-[^2]: Don't feel surprised if you see tending more to the side of science in the future.
+[^2]: Don't feel surprised if you see me tending more to the side of science in the future.

 [^3]: Not every problem needs a mobile client.
 Those that need one might use alternatives to native Android development.